bkw777/REXCPM_UPS/README.md

 # REXCPM UPS
 System bus interface board for [REXCPM](https://bitchin100.com/wiki/index.php?title=REXCPM) with on-board batteries.

+* Provides an on-board battery to preserve the contents of the REXCPM while not installed in a computer, or after the computers memory battery dies, or when the memory power switch is turned off.
+* Allows using REXCPM on model 102 and 200 without modifying or even opening the computer.

 PCB for Model 100 [PCBWAY](https://www.pcbway.com/project/shareproject/Batteries_for_REXCPM_331c0add.html)
 BOM for Model 100 [DigiKey](https://www.digikey.com/short/dnn9hqhb)

 <!-- PCB for TANDY 102 & 200 [PCBWAY]()-->
 BOM for TANDY 102 & 200 [DigiKey](https://www.digikey.com/short/35h9821f)

+Not in the BOM, you will also optionally need about 2 inches or 50mm of 21-24awg (0.7-0.5mm) insulated solid wire. (solid core ethernet cable is typically 23awg) Thicker is better than thinner.
+25mm will be used as a pin that a female dupont connector will go on to.
+25mm will be used as mechanical strengthening for one of the battery holders.

 ## For TRS-80 Model 100